robot-stefan/startup-resources/HardwareDevelopmentPath.md

     E & D --> F(A+B - Build / Test)
 ```

 You can also use leapfrogging with commercial off-the-shelf components.
-Not everything is 2-day, 7-day delivery, certain sensors can weeks.
+Not everything is 2-day, 7-day delivery, certain sensors can take weeks.
 Uncovering this allows you to know if we think we are going to roughly need ABC on week 4 and it takes 2 weeks to get so order it at end of week 1.

 ### Tools
-Buy the nice ones you can afford.
+Buy the nice ones you can afford which improve your forward innovation speed and reduce your recurring costs.
+Where feasible bias towards failing in areas of your technology your actually trying to experiment and test.
 Those $600-$1000 Molex crimpers.
 Those are cheaper than the sub $100 ones.
 The 3d printer which costs $1500.
 It’s cheaper than the $500 DIY kit.
-The few $100 bench power supply is cheaper than the $50 amazon one.
+The few $100's bench power supply is cheaper than the $50 amazon one.
 You can teach a high schooler to make good harnesses with those fancy Molex ones that work.
 You can also teach your sales, IT guy too, and industrial designer.
 That $1,500 3d printer, it has auto bed leveling and can print while you sleep without crashing, but that $500 one can't.
 The expensive power supply doesn't have a spike when you turn it on, is more accurate, and has remote control with the ability to run automated test cycles.

 [^TRL]: [TRL Levels](https://en.wikipedia.org/wiki/Technology_readiness_level)
 [^MRL]: [MRL Levels](https://en.wikipedia.org/wiki/Manufacturing_readiness_level)